ThingSet/thingset.github.io/docs/spec/v0.5/appl_data_structure.md

 Each data object in the tree is identified by a numeric ID and a name.
 The ID can be chosen by the firmware developer.
 The name is a short case-sensitive ASCII string containing only alphanumeric characters, dots or underscores without any whitespace characters.

+An underscore as the first character is used to identify paths which are used internally by the implementation of the protocol itself (e.g. configuration of publication messages).

-The underscore is only used to specify the unit of a data item (also see below).
+If used in the middle of the name, an underscore is used to separate the actual name and the unit (also see below).
 No additional underscores are allowed in the name.

-A dot is used to identify paths which are used internally by the implementation of the protocol itself (e.g. configuration of publication messages).
-Other usages of a dot in the data object names is not allowed.

 The IDs must be unique per device.
-Except for internal data objects (behind in a path starting with a dot) also the name must be unique.
+Except for internal data objects (behind in a path starting with an underscore) also the name must be unique.

 The IDs are used to access data objects in the binary protocol mode for reduced message size.
 They can also be used in the firmware to define the relations in the data structure.
 For all interactions with users and in the text-based mode, only the object names and paths are used.